What is Penetration Testing and Its Types?Vishnu Yash Tripathi

 - Human errors: Human factors in cyber security like inappropriate disposal of documents, leaving the documents unattended, development errors, threats, sharing passwords over phishing sites, etc. can lead to security errors.

 - Connectivity: If the systems are connected to an unsecured network (open network connections) then it comes to the reach of hackers.

 - Passwords: Passwords are generally used to prevent unauthorized access.
-They should be strong enough that generally no one can guess your password.
+They should be strong enough that generally, no one can guess your password.
 Passwords should not be shared with anyone for any reason and passwords should be changed after some time.
 Instead of these instructions, at times people reveal their passwords to others.

 Why Penetration Testing?

-You must have listened about the WannaCry ransomware attack that started in May 2017.
+You must have listened to the WannaCry ransomware attack that started in May 2017.
 It locked more than 2 lakh computers around the world and demanded random payments in the Bitcoin cryptocurrency.
 This attack has affected many big organizations around the world.

-With such dangerous cyber-attacks happening nowadays, it has become unavoidable to do penetration testing at regular intervals to secure the information systems against security breaches.
+With such dangerous cyber-attacks happening nowadays, it has become unavoidable to do penetration testing at regular intervals to secure information systems against security breaches.